 Since 1998, NHB has conducted additional field evaluations at Mount Sunapee, resulting in published studies of the East Bowl (in 2003) and the proposed expansion area on the west side of the park (in 2004 and 2015).

-Additionally, the NHB has documented and continues to monitor two state-threatened plants in the leasehold area: the Loesel’s wide-lipped orchid (Liparis loeselii) and a population of the greater fringed-gentian (Gentianopsis crinita).
+Additionally, NHB has documented and continues to monitor two state-threatened plants in the leasehold area: the Loesel’s wide-lipped orchid (Liparis loeselii) and a population of the greater fringed-gentian (Gentianopsis crinita).
 See the NHB June 2020 letter regarding rare plant observations (pdf 2 MB).

 The NHB reports from 1999 and 2003 included specific conservation recommendations to protect New Hampshire’s natural heritage at the State Park.
-And the bureau provides specific recommendations to the resort operator to protect the bog twayblade and greater fringed-gentian.Old Forests and Rare Plants at the Mount Sunapee Ski Lease Area, 1999 (PDF 5 MB).
+And the bureau provides specific recommendations to the resort operator to protect the Loesel’s wide-lipped orchid and greater fringed gentian.Old Forests and Rare Plants at the Mount Sunapee Ski Lease Area, 1999 (PDF 5 MB).